Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head.

 But occasionally they may not be obvious for a few days, so it's important to look out for any problems in the days following a head injury.

-- a headache that doesn't go away or isn't relieved with painkillers
+- a headache that does not go away or is not relieved with painkillers

 - memory loss – you may not remember what happened before or after the injury